lit/lit.dev/packages/lit-dev-content/site/docs/v3/components/decorators.md

 ## Importing decorators

-You can import all the lit decorators via the `lit/decorators.js` module:
+You can import all of the Lit decorators via the `lit/decorators.js` module:

 ```js
 import {customElement, property, eventOptions, query} from 'lit/decorators.js';